DigitalPublishingToolkit/Money-Lab-Reader/docs/0_3-IntrofinalMC.md

 ...

-# **Introduction to the MoneyLab Reader\
+# Introduction to the MoneyLab Reader

-\
-**By Geert Lovink and Nathaniel Tkacz
+### Geert Lovink and Nathaniel Tkacz {.author}

-#

-The best way to rob a bank is to design a currency – Johan Sjerpstra
+> The best way to rob a bank is to design a currency – Johan Sjerpstra

 Welcome to MoneyLab, a network of artists, activists and researchers, founded in 2013 by the Amsterdam-based Institute of Network Cultures;